 - Respect Quiet Hours: my favorite travel tip is to whisper if someone else is sleeping.
 Don't be a hostel jerk.
 First-time hostel guests should keep this in mind.

-- Keep it Clean: No one wants to live in a trash goblin lair.
+- Keep it Clean: No one wants to live in a trash goblin lair, specially not in a hostel dorm.

 - Respect everyone's space: Personal space is sacred.
 Don’t be a close-talker.